QRUQSP/qruqsp/README.md

 Installation
 ------------

-We are currently in a closed beta.
-If you are interested in trying QRUQSP, please contact us at https://qruqsp.org/contact
+We are currently in beta.
+If you are interested in trying QRUQSP, you can find install instructions at [/docs]